 *This varies and may be higher or lower depending on the circumstances.

-Unlike some government-backed loans (such as a VA and USDA loans), FHA loans require some down payment.
-There are two minimum thresholds required for down payments, and your minimum will depend on your credit scores.
+Unlike other government-backed loans (such as VA and USDA), FHA loans require some down payment.
+Two minimum thresholds are needed for down payments, and your minimum will depend on your credit scores.

 3.5% minimum down payment